 - Yeast rich foods

-Smokers are two times more prone to hearing loss compared to non-smokers.
+Quit Smoking Smokers are two times more prone to hearing loss compared to non-smokers.
 In fact, the risk increases in the number of cigarettes you smoke per day.
 This is due to the fact that smoking can result in vascular insufficiency.
-High-cholesterol diet and hypertension can also play a part in age-related hearing loss.
+A high-cholesterol diet and hypertension can also play a part in age-related hearing loss.